ForgeRock/forgerock-javascript-sdk/README.md

 This project is configured for multiple forms of tests: unit, integration, and e2e.
 Compilation and linting occurs as a pre-commit hook, and all tests are run as a pre-push hook.

+### E2E Test Requirements

+Node v13.10 or higher is required to run the mock E2E server application.

-Some tests require an OpenAM instance with a public OAuth client configured.
+Testing against a live environment requires an OpenAM instance with a public OAuth client configured.
 Specify your environment details in an `.env` file:

 | Variable    | Purpose                                                |
 | ----------- | ------------------------------------------------------ |